R-Morgan/NGramCrackers/README.md

 needed for the forseeable future.
 Version 0.2.4 is untagged in the commit tree because of poor planning on the part of yours truly.
 Version 0.2.5 has been properly tagged in the tree.
 Sorry about that if you find this! <3 rm

-### Version 0.2.7 -- Definition
- - ngram extraction from CLI
- - words/sent statistics and access to them from CLI
- - Map- and Set-based look up for word/phrasal stats
- - Bigram Mutual Information calculation for all bigrams in a parsed document

 ### Version 0.2.8 -- Definition
  - Bigram Mutual Information calculation CLI integration